 Unfortunately, no. It will not work as well for higher levels of myopia (above -6.00) and needs to be done in a very exact and meticulous manner.
-Dr. Tan has received special training and has the necessary diagnostic equipment to perform Orthokeratology.
+Dr. Alex Tan has received special training and has the necessary diagnostic equipment to perform Orthokeratology.
 There are no age barriers for Orthokeratology.
 It is safe for children and adults, and may prevent further nearsightedness from increasing!

 Patients must allow for 3-5 office visits during the first two months of the program.
 Also, should you stop wearing your retainers, your vision will slowly return to its original state.
 While the success of Orthokeratology is very high nationally, it cannot be guaranteed.
 Although it is rare that a good candidate does not do well with Orthokeratology, the rate and degree of change may vary from one person to the next.